openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Midnight Commander is a command line file utility that utilizes a very cleverly created graphical environment.
-It's very useful for navigating through OMV's directory structure.
+It's very useful for navigating through |omv|'s directory structure.
 It excels in efficient copying, moving, and deleting folders and files.

 The installation process:

-* Use PuTTY to get to OMV's command line.
+* Use PuTTY to get to |omv|'s command line.
 * Log in as ``root``.
 * On the command line type the following;  ``apt-get install mc``
 * When prompted continue with “``Y``”